darrylkr/Portfolio_Projects/Credit Worthiness Prediction/README.md

 <br>

 ## Evaluating our Models / Conclusion
-The decision tree classifier and hypertuned SVM have both a very close accuracy and similar confusion matrices.
-Overall, the best classifier would be either the decision tree or support vector machine classifier.
+The MLP, decision tree classifier and hypertuned SVM have very similar accuracies and confusion matrices.
+Another consideration to make when deciding on a model could be the False Positive Rate of predicting credit rating A for customers who want to take large loans because if the model predicts wrongly, the bank is less likely to issue the loan as the model thinks the customer does not have a credit worthiness score of A, when in actual fact, the customer has the means to repay the loan.
+This would result in the bank losing out on a potential large loan to a customer.

 Another point to note is that credit.rating ‘3’ appears to be consistently misclassified as ‘2’ for all models apart from the naïve bayes model which looks to be classifying every row as credit.rating ‘1’ regardless of the actual credit.rating.
 Perhaps the features for credit.rating ‘3’ customers are very much similar to that of credit.rating ‘2’ customers, along with the fact that credit.rating ‘2’ is the dominant class in the class distribution as we noted previously:
 ![Class Distribution](imgs/3.jpg)